joshiemoore/snakehdl/README.md

 We can build composite logical structures like adders, multiplexers, and even full ALUs starting from these fundamental BOps.
 Output bit widths are automatically inferred based on the tree structure at compile time.

-snakeHDL abstracts hardware-specific concerns away into the compiler backends, leaving you to focus on implementing the pure logic of your circuit.

 Since only twelve primitive BOps are specified by snakeHDL, it is straightforward to create compiler backends for new target platforms.